-- PARCC accommodated paper test booklets, if applicable.
-Braille and large print test booklets must be transcribed (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - DC Science accommodated test booklets, if applicable.
-ALL DC Science paper test booklets and accommodated test booklets must be transcribed into TestNav8 (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - PARCC & DC Science Human Reader scripts - Braille books
+- Accommodated paper test booklets, if applicable.
+Braille and large print test booklets must be transcribed (Section 5.2.2) and returned (section 4.2.4) in order to be scored. - Science accommodated test booklets, if applicable. - Human Reader scripts - Braille books f ALL Computer Based Testing

-All secure materials must be noted on the Form to return Secure Materials (Appendix I) before shipping them back to Pearson.
+All secure materials must be noted on the Form to Return Secure Materials (Appendix I) before shipping them back to Pearson.
 If any secure materials are contaminated or missing, complete the Form to Report Contaminated or Missing Materials (Appendix E).